 30th Birthday Ideas: Dublin Is the Answer (and Here's Why)

 Dublin has a thriving food and drink scene, world-class attractions and access to some of the most scenic beauty spots.
 You’d be correct in thinking this sounds like the perfect place to celebrate a 30th birthday.
-You’ve also made a smart move in visiting us here at Plum Guide.
-We’re experts in this kind of thing and we’ve got you covered with all the best 30th birthday ideas in the Irish capital.
+You’ve also made a smart move in visiting us here at Plum Guide, because we are experts in this kind of thing and have got you covered with all the best 30th birthday plans in the Irish capital.